dlang/visuald/README.md

 Visual D aims at providing seamless integration of the D programming language into Visual Studio.

-For installer download, more documentation, build instructions, forum and issue reporting, please visit the http://www.dsource.org/projects/visuald.
+For installer download, more documentation and build instructions, please visit http://rainers.github.io/visuald/visuald/StartPage.html.
+Use forum http://forum.dlang.org/group/digitalmars.D.ide for questions and the D bug tracker https://d.puremagic.com/issues/ to report issues.

 Major Features
 ---------------